 A key point of advanced cardiac life support is proper chest compressions.
 For adults, it needs to be between 2 and 2.5 inches and at 100 to 120 compressions per minute.
 Improper technique can reduce the efficacy of the treatment.

 Basic life support is something even a lay-person can provide with proper training; we have heard of enough cases of the Heimlich maneuver saving lives in restaurants and other ordinary settings.
 CPR and mouth-to-mouth resuscitation can and have helped people come back from trauma.
 But advanced cardiac life support is a different story all together.
 It needs to be performed only by trained and professionally-equipped people.
 Someone, for instance, who’s gone through the gamut of questions and answers to the ACLS pretest and then qualified in the test.
+If you’re planning to get trained and certified, visit this website and learn more about first aid training, CPR, and the BLS course c2c.

 It goes without saying that a patient in need of advanced support, is in deep distress.
 In such circumstances, chaos is the last thing either the patient or the personnel need.
 It’s important to establish a chain of command and to adhere to the leader’s instructions.
 Care must also be taken to keep the other team members informed of every action.
 In a tense situation, one may need to raise one’s voice to be heard.
 It must be done so that everyone is in the know of things and can accordingly respond.